 If you are a student enjoying time off after an academically stressful semester, use this time to unwind and take some naps.
 Don’t forget to get back into a physical fitness routine.

 After the previous month of testing, with projects coming to an end and many hours of day and night studying, you may need to blow off some steam and start exercising again.

-This is a great week to find time to start training again or start up for the first time ever.
-You may want to treat yourself like a beginner depending on how long you have been sedentary and academically stressed and use this time to rebuild some fitness habits.
+This is a great week to start training again or start up for the first time ever.
+You may want to treat yourself like a beginner, depending on how long you have been sedentary and academically stressed, and use this time to rebuild some fitness habits.

 For the Military Student

 Focus on taking some time to recover while maintaining your physical abilities if you are the military selection student with time off during the holiday.
 Check out what to do during the holidays (Article and Video).

 Kids are off from school, so enjoy some extra sleep-in days, but also add some fun, stress-free activities.
 Consider getting some exercise with walks or visits to the playground even when visiting family out of town.
 If you can, take a few days, play games with each other and relax.
 When you can, focus on yourself even if it’s just 30 minutes for fitness, a relaxing bath, reading or other things you enjoy.

 For the Workaholic